ChrisCooney05/CS50X_Week3/README.md

 All files are from week 3 of Harvard CS50X - Algorithms

-- **Plurality** - A program that runs a plurality election, or a "first-past-the-post" vote. ✉️
+- **Plurality** - A program that runs a plurality election, or a "first-past-the-post" vote ✉️
   - Complete the Vote function
     - vote takes a single argument, a string called name, representing the name of the candidate who was voted for.
     - If name matches one of the names of the candidates in the election, then update that candidate’s vote total to account for the new vote.
 The vote function in this case should return true to indicate a successful ballot.